Scholarships

 Kentucky Wesleyan College Scholarships

 A Kentucky Wesleyan education continually proves to be a great value for students who want an academically competitive atmosphere at an affordable cost.
 Ranking among the best private liberal arts schools in our field, we strive to remain one of the most economically priced institutions.
-Our students are rewarded for a strong academic background through our generous scholarship programs.
+Our students are rewarded for a strong academic background through our generous scholarship awarding.

 • Each new undergraduate student (domestic or international) is awarded an academic/merit scholarship when that student is admitted into Kentucky Wesleyan College.
 Eligibility for these varying scholarship amounts are based on the student’s cumulative high school grade point average (GPA).
+The scholarships listed below are effective for students beginning their first year of classes in Fall 2024.

-• To retain any academic scholarship, students must maintain satisfactory academic progress.
+To retain any academic scholarship, students must maintain satisfactory academic progress.
 Some scholarships include specific GPA requirements.

 •